- Email me

 That was such a lovely headline I had to put it on this post too.
 Writer Mary Metcalfe invited me to her blog today, but we dispel the ghost stuff pretty quickly.
 We’re also talking about character versus plot, how author promotion is evolving, self-publishing, why my first attempts at writing were science fiction (short version: I was trying to irritate everybody).

 Mary has a sweet story on her blog about the moment she first knew she had to be a writer.
 Do check it out – and answer the same question for yourselves here, if you feel so inclined…

-author promo, author promotion, blogging for authors, fiction, Fix and Finish With Confidence, how to write a novel, interview, interviews, Lakefront Muse, literary fiction, literature, Mary Metcalfe, metcalfe, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, promotion, publishing, Roz Morris, self-promotion, self-publishing, sweet story, writing, writing a novel - Nail Your Novel, writing life
+author promo, author promotion, blogging for authors, fiction, Fix and Finish With Confidence, how to write a novel, interview, interviews, Lakefront Muse, literary fiction, literature, Mary Metcalfe, metcalfe, My Memories of a Future Life, novels, promotion, publishing, Roz Morris, self-promotion, self-publishing, sweet story, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 Oh yes it will.
 Or so my novel asserts.
 I’m proud to be interviewed today by Washington journalist Bill Thompson for his new site The Bookcast.
 He put me through my paces with all the big questions – reincarnation, hypnosis, destiny – and whether we seek answers from fiction.
 Oh, and whether any of my novel came from real life (mine).